Guns N' Roses (pinball)

 Guns N' Roses is a 1994 pinball machine made by Data East featuring the hard rock group Guns N' Roses.
+It is the final pinball machine released under the Data East name.
+Elements of the game design were conceived of by Slash, with the playfield designed by John Borg.
+The game includes a mode named after each of the six band members, and includes several Guns N' Roses songs.

-3,000 machines were produced and in 2020 a second Guns N' Roses pinball machine was released by Jersey Jack Pinball.
+In 2020 a second Guns N' Roses pinball machine was released by Jersey Jack Pinball.